JSpeedie/ESP32-I2C-LSM6DSOX-LIS3MDL-Library/README.md

 # ESP32-I2C-LSM6DSOX-LIS3MDL-Library

+## Making use of the Library

+If you wish to use this library in a projects of yours, you can simply clone the repo and copy the contents of the `components/` directory into the components directory of your ESP IDF project, and modify the `CMakeLists.txt` of your `main` directory of your project to include the contents found in `main/CMakeLists.txt` of this repo.
+That's it!

-## Setup
+## Example Program Setup

+If you simply wish to run the example program here on an ESP32, here are the steps.

 ### Software setup

-I used the `esp-idf` for development of this project.
-In order to recreate this example project, you will have to install the esp idf as explained at [https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/linux-macos-setup.html](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/linux-macos-setup.html)
+I used the ESP IDF for development of this project.
+In order to recreate this example project, you will have to install the ESP IDF as explained at [https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/linux-macos-setup.html](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/linux-macos-setup.html)

 Once you've set it up, all you need to do for development (after making the